Micropeptide: Danio rerio (zebrafish)

-Mus musculus (M. musculus)
+Mus musculus (mouse)

 Myoregulin (Mln) is encoded by a gene originally annotated as a lncRNA.
 Mln is expressed in all 3 types of skeletal muscle, and works similarly to the micropeptides phospholamban (Pln) in the cardiac muscle and sarcolipin (Sln) in slow (Type I) skeletal muscle.
 These micropeptides interact with sarcoplasmic reticulum Ca2+-ATPase (SERCA), a membrane pump responsible for regulating Ca2+ uptake into the sarcoplasmic reticulum (SR).
 By inhibiting Ca2+ uptake into the SR, they cause muscle relaxation.
 Similarly, the endoregulin (ELN) and another-regulin (ALN) genes code for transmembrane micropeptides that contain the SERCA binding motif, and are conserved in mammals.

 Myomixer (Mymx) is encoded by the gene Gm7325, a muscle-specific peptide, 84 aa in length, which plays a role during embryogenesis in fusion and skeletal muscle formation.
 It localizes to the plasma membrane, associating with a fusogenic membrane protein, Myomaker (Mymk).
 In humans, the gene encoding Mymx is annotated as uncharacterized LOC101929726.
 Orthologs are found in the turtle, frog and fish genomes as well.